-(d) Except as provided in paragraph (r), the assessment must be conducted in a face-to-face conversational interview with the person being assessed.
+(d) Except as provided in paragraph (r), the assessment must be conducted by a certified assessor in a face-to-face conversational interview with the person being assessed.
 The person's legal representative must provide input during the assessment process and may do so remotely if requested.
 At the request of the person, other individuals may participate in the assessment to provide information on the needs, strengths, and preferences of the person necessary to develop a community support plan that ensures the person's health and safety.
 Except for legal representatives or family members invited by the person, persons participating in the assessment may not be a provider of service or have any financial interest in the provision of services.
 For persons who are to be assessed for elderly waiver customized living or adult day services under chapter 256S, with the permission of the person being assessed or the person's designated or legal representative, the client's current or proposed provider of services may submit a copy of the provider's nursing assessment or written report outlining its recommendations regarding the client's care needs.
 The person conducting the assessment must notify the provider of the date by which this information is to be submitted.
 This information shall be provided to the person conducting the assessment prior to the assessment.
 For a person who is to be assessed for waiver services under section 256B.092 or 256B.49, with the permission of the person being assessed or the person's designated legal representative, the person's current provider of services may submit a written report outlining recommendations regarding the person's care needs the person completed in consultation with someone who is known to the person and has interaction with the person on a regular basis.
 The provider must submit the report at least 60 days before the end of the person's current service agreement.
 The certified assessor must consider the content of the submitted report prior to finalizing the person's assessment or reassessment.